christo/clonewatch/README.md

 # Clonewatch

+Ever wanted to easily clone a bunch of repositories in one session without having to organise them into a directory structure by hand?

-A background script for monitoring the system clipboard for urls recognisable as repo urls and automatically cloning that repo into a preconfigured directory tree.
-Each repo host has a root directory under which account name dirs are created with their repos inside.
+A background script for monitoring the system clipboard for urls recognisable as git repo urls and automatically cloning that repo into a preconfigured directory tree.
+Each repo host has a root directory under which account name dirs are created with their cloned repos inside.

 Currently supports the following repo hosts: